drj11/pypng/README.md

 any compatible higher version.
 The same code runs in both Python 2.x and Python 3.x.

+To install PyPNG package via pip use:

+    pip install pypng

 PyPNG comes with a `setup.py` script to use with `distutils`.
 After unpacking the distribution,
 `cd` into the directory and execute the command: